niallbee/capstone/guides/day-2/guide-3-webserver-database.md

    #!/bin/bash
    set -exo pipefail
    ```
    The first line sets the default shell for the script to be executed in as bash.
-The second line ensures that our script will output the executed commands to the terminal and that the if an error is encounted it will immediately exit and return the error code.
+The second line ensures that our script will output the executed commands to the terminal and that if an error is encounted it will immediately exit and return the error code.
 These lines are best practice for bash scripts.
 3. Next in `nginx_startup.sh` insert the following lines
    ```
    sudo apt-get update -y